hanruihua/NeuPAN/README.md

 | `bk`           | `float` / 0.1        | The associated proximal coefficient for convergence.                                                                                                                                         |
 | `solver`       | `str` / "ECOS"       | The optimization solver method for the NRMP layer.
 See [cvxpylayers](https://github.com/cvxgrp/cvxpylayers) and [cvxpy](https://www.cvxpy.org/tutorial/solvers/index.html) for more details. |

-## DUNE Model Training for Your Own Robot
+## DUNE Model Training for Your Own Robot with a Specific Convex Geometry

 To train a DUNE model for your own robot with a specific convex geometry, you can refer to the [example/dune_train](https://github.com/hanruihua/NeuPAN/tree/main/example/dune_train) folder.
 Specifically, the convex geometry is defined in the `robot` section by the `vertices` (or `length` and `width` for rectangle) when the robot is in the initial state (coordinate origin).
 The training parameters can be adjusted in the `train` section.
 Generally, the training time is approximately 1-2 hours for a new robot geometry.